 16) Explain your job

 Make sure people who look at your profile can see what it is you actually do for a living.
-I’m sure you’ve seen ‘that face’ when you tell people what your job is, so use the small amount of characters they give you to make it very clear what your value is along with a link to your website or LinkedIn profile.
+I’m sure you’ve seen ‘that face’ when you tell people what your job is, so use the small number of characters they give you to make it very clear what your value is along with a link to your website or LinkedIn profile.

 17) Optimise your mug for mobile

-As well as having a clear, friendly profile image, you should check that you don’t look like a blurry freak when viewed on a small device.
+As well as having a clear, friendly profile image, you should check that you don’t look like a blurry weirdo when viewed on a small device.
 Up to 80% of Twitter users are on mobile devices so it’s worth sorting this, and you should use the same photo on all your profiles so people can spot you at a glance.